SmartCambridge/BusStopChooser/README.md

 Option|Description
 ------| -------
 `api_endpoint` | The base URL of the API to use.
-Default `https://smartcambridge.org/transport/api`.
+Default `https://smartcambridge.org/api/v1/`.
+`api_token` | Authorisation token to include in API requests.
+Default is not to include a token.
 `lat`, `lng`, `zoom` | Default centre and zoom level of the initial map display.
 Ignored if `current.map` or `current.stops` are supplied to `render()` (see below), in which case the map is scaled and centred either based on `current.map` or to a box containing all `current.stops`.
 Defaults to Cambridge City Centre
 `multi_select` | If present and 'true', multiple stops can be selected.
 If not, it's only possible to select a  single stop.
 Even with `multi_select=false`, `current.stops` passed to `render()` should be a list (containing at most one stop), and `getData()` still returns a list of stops (which will have at most one element).
 Defaults to `false`.
 `zoom_threshold` | The zoom level below which un-selected stops will be hidden to avoid slowing down map rendering.
 Default 15.